List of YuYu Hakusho characters: Rando

 Rando (乱童, Randō) is a demon of battle who specializes in defeating martial arts masters and monks.
 Having killed 99 masters so far, he steals their secret techniques and tests them out on humans.
-Rando participates in Genkai's tournament to select her pupil in order to learn her techniques, and Yusuke is sent to stop him on orders from Koenma.
+Rando participates in Genkai's tournament to select her pupil to learn her techniques, and Yusuke is sent to stop him on Koenma's orders.
 Rando initially disguises himself as Shaolin (少林, Shōrin), a monk, during the tournament so as not to draw attention to himself.
 He defeats Kuwabara and is about to beat Yusuke with the same technique.
-Rando's ignorance of the stolen techniques causes it to backfire on him, and Yusuke defeats him.
+Rando's ignorance of the stolen techniques backfires on him, and Yusuke defeats him.
 Botan then arrests him.
 Rando came in tenth place in the series' first popularity poll.
 He also came in tenth in the American Shonen Jump poll.

 Kazemaru

-Kazemaru (風丸, Kazemaru) is a ninja who guards VIPs, and eventually decides to compete in Genkai's tournament.
+Kazemaru (風丸, Kazemaru) is a ninja who guards VIPs and eventually decides to compete in Genkai's tournament.
 Kazemaru wielded a version of the Spirit Gun that was more powerful than Yusuke's own, expelled from his entire palm.
 He also wields explosive shuriken capable of pursuing their target.
 Yusuke was still able to defeat him, largely due to luck.